himanshunandeshwar/apama-streaming-analytics-connectivityPlugin-CSVCodec-cpp/README.md

    Apama architecture you are building against; this typically means running:
    "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" amd64

-   - Change Directory where make file is present. (\connectivity-plugin-csvcodec-sample\CSVCodec)
+   - Change Directory where make file is present. ( *\connectivity-plugin-csvcodec-sample\CSVCodec* )

    - Execute ```make clean```

    - Execute ```make release```

-   This should create a CSVCodec.dll in connectivity-plugin-csvcodec-sample\CSVCodec\x64\Release folder.
+   This should create a *CSVCodec.dll* in *connectivity-plugin-csvcodec-sample\CSVCodec\x64\Release folder.*
-2) Copy and Paste the generated CSVCodec.dll to C:\SoftwareAG\Apama\bin.
+2) Copy and Paste the generated *CSVCodec.dll* to *C:\SoftwareAG\Apama\bin*.
 3) Copy and Paste CSVSender folder to Software AG Designer Workspace.
-Let's call this Workspace as Workspace1.
+Let's call this Workspace as **Workspace1**.
-4) Copy and PAste CSVReceiver folder to SOftware AG Designer Workspace which is different from Workspace1.
-Let's call this Workspace as Workspace2.
+4) Copy and PAste CSVReceiver folder to SOftware AG Designer Workspace which is *different* from Workspace1.
+Let's call this Workspace as **Workspace2**.
 5) Open CSVReciever in Software AG Designer from Workspace1-

    - Open Run Configurations.
 (Click on Run->Run Configurations)